Berlin, stop and think! You are dancing with death. Poster, Berlin, 1920s.

 Freder, in crying out to his father whilst operating the paternoster controls, was addressing the powerful creator and ‘God’ of Metropolis.
 As the son of the Master of the city of Metropolis – the son of God – he has come to redeem and save the workers from a life of soulless drudgery.
 In one intertitle card Maria says to Freder: You are our Mediator, you have finally come; whilst in the following card Freder responds to Maria: You have called me - I am here!

 Metropolis at its core deals with a message of hope in times of despair, otherwise known as an apocalypse (de Santo, 1967).
 This is one of the keys to understanding the chaos present within the film, which is seen, for example, in the frantic behaviour of Freder as he rushes about looking for Maria as they attempt to save the children, and the crazed behaviour of the mob of workers as they carry out a senseless destruction of the very machines which sustain their lives.
 Both Maria and Freder are vessels of this apocalyptic message, and the creators of the film have used many related religious elements to reinforce this theme.
-The strong Catholic elements of Metropolis were recognised in 1998 when it was cited by the Vatican as one of the ten best / most highly recommended films of the twentieth century.
+The strong Catholic elements of Metropolis were recognised in 1998 when the film was cited by the Vatican as one of the ten best / most highly recommended films of the twentieth century.
 Lang’s home country of Austria was the traditional guardian of the Holy Roman Empire, and Catholicism was the State religion during the reign of the Habsburgs and up until the First World War.
-This helps explains some of the overt religious themes present in the film, one of which was direct reference to the biblical apocalypse, and specifically to Maria as the ‘Holy One’.
-Connected with this theme were scenes involving the priest / monk Desertus, described at length in Thea von Harbou’s novelisation of the film though excised from the film; the priest’s encounter with Freder in the cathedral of Metropolis; parts of Freder’s hallucination / dream sequence which took place whilst he was sick in bed and which recreated his encouter with Desertus; and scenes / intertitle cards where Freder and his friend Josaphat discuss what has been happening in Metropolis as a result of the activities of Rotwang’s robot in human female form – the evil, vampish, witch-like Maria.
+This helps explains some of the overt religious themes present in the film, one of which was direct reference to the biblical Apocalypse, and specifically to Maria as the ‘Holy One’.
+Connected with this theme were scenes involving the priest / monk Desertus, described at length in Thea von Harbou’s novelisation of the film though excised from the film; the priest’s encounter with Freder in the cathedral of Metropolis; parts of Freder’s hallucination / dream sequence which took place whilst he was sick in bed and which recreated his encouter with Desertus; Lang's use of Slim as Desertus; and scenes / intertitle cards where Freder and his friend Josephat discuss what has been happening in Metropolis as a result of the activities of Rotwang’s robot in human female form – the evil, vampish, witch-like Maria.

 The Whore of Babylon

 Literary robots, androids and mechanical men / women have been common since the time of Mary Shelley’s Frankenstein in 1818.
 Variants include Gustav Mayrink’s Golem, Karel Capek’s R.U.R., Robert Heinlein’s Waldo, Isaac Asimov’s Cutis, Robbie the Robot of the movie Forbidden Planet, C3PO and R2D2 in Star Wars, and the androids in Bladerunner.
-These spiritless, mechanical beings are often associated with chaos and redemption, serving to accentuate an element of society which is missing.
+These supposedly soulless, mechanical beings are often associated with chaos and redemption, serving to accentuate an element of society which is missing.
 The removal of the context behind the creation and use of the Futura robot in Metropolis therefore leads to narrative confusion.
 For example, prior to the 2008 discovery of the director’s cut, the intertitle cards pointed rather tantalizingly to a specific biblical reference:

 Die Offenbarung Sants Johannis.
 Im Averlun verlag, Hellerau.

-This proved to be the title page of a book Freder was seen reading in his study, following his collapse and nightmare dream.
+This proved to be the text of the title page of a book Freder was seen reading in his study, following his collapse and nightmare dream.
 Few, if any modern non-German speaking viewers of Metropolis would understand the meaning or significance of this reference, however it is the key to the apocalyptic themes originally presented in the film.
 In translation, this card reads:

 The Revelation of Saint John.
 Averlun Publishers, Hellerau.